cmu-delphi/covidcast/clients/covidcastR/index.md

 be notified of package updates, new data sources, corrections, and other updates.

+**Warning:** If you use data from the COVIDcast API to power a product, dashboard, app, or other service, please download the data you need and store it centrally rather than making API requests for every user.
+Our server resources are limited and cannot support high-volume interactive use.

+See also the [COVIDcast Terms of Use](https://covidcast.cmu.edu/terms-of-use.html), noting that the data is a research product and not warranted for a particular purpose.

-To get started using this package, view the Getting Started guide at `vignette("covidcastR")` and consult the documentation for the main function, `?covidcast_signal`.
+**To get started** using this package, view the Getting Started guide at `vignette("covidcastR")` and consult the documentation for the main function, `?covidcast_signal`.